hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >The fascinating thing about email is: it takes up little of our time —— we maybe spend an hour or two on email a day —— but it takes up a disproportionate amount of our attention.

 >We can't seamlessly switch from doing one thing to doing another thing.
-Out mind isn't capable of that.
+Our mind isn't capable of that.

 >Notice what you pay attention to when you're low on energy.
 So when you're kind of burnt out a little bit, what apps do you fire up?
 What websites do you visit mindlessly, out of habit, that just stimulate you and prevent you from really resting?
 [Knowing those is] a way by which we can shut off autopilot.

->When we say we don't have time for someting, we're really just saying that something's not important to us.
+>When we say we don't have time for something, we're really just saying that something's not important to us.
 You hear people say, "I don't have time to read this book."
 But then they have time to check email, or read the news, or go on social media for a few hours.
 What we really mean when we say we don't have time for something is that we don't have the attention or patience for it.
 You have time for everything.
-It's jst that you choose to do other things.
+It's just that you choose to do other things.

 >We are not able to focus and reflect at the same time.
 If you want to unearth more ideas and if you want more rest, I think you need to leave some space between the things you do.

->Some people take a shower every morning, but they haven't actually taken a shower in years, because their mind is everywhere but the shower. **Waht use is a life that we don't remember and experience?**
+>Some people take a shower every morning, but they haven't actually taken a shower in years, because their mind is everywhere but the shower. **What use is a life that we don't remember and experience?**

 >Love is really no different than sharing quality attention with somebody.

 2. Skipper, C. (2018). [*Why Self-Help Might Actually Be Making You Less Happy*](https://www.gq.com/story/why-self-help-makes-you-less-happy)

->[D]epression is the organism's way of reacting, withdrawing, and perhaps metaphorially recharging the batteries.
+>[D]epression is the organism's way of reacting, withdrawing, and perhaps metaphorically recharging the batteries.
 BUt now, there's so much pressure in modern society to perform and to be productive, to be efficient, that we don't have this time to recharge.
 We tend to pathologize these kinds of sadness or losses of energy.

 >Well, now we've actually had these therapies for 100 years and the world is just getting worse.
 How could that be?
 The answer is that all the sensitive, intelligent, resourceful people that should be out changing the world, they're actually just sitting in the therapy room trying to realize themselves or improving themselves.